HiPERCAM/hipercam/docs/telescope.rst

-ensures that |rtplot| tries to get the data from the |hiper| server on the rack (which must itself be running of course), while you would want to substitute 'us' when using the ULTRACAM|SPEC server, or 'ul' when accessing ULTRACAM|SPEC data locally.
+ensures that |rtplot| tries to get the data from the |hiper| server on the rack (which must itself be running of course), while you would want to substitute 'us' when using the |ultra| server, or 'ul' when accessing |ultra| data locally.
 One very useful feature of
 |rtplot| is for quick examination of the FWHM of images through a
 parameter called ``profit`` that will only be prompted if you display just a single CCD.
 This is useful to see if your target has